-The Rhode Island Council for the Humanities presents What is the 21st Century Essay?, a series of programs to commemorate the 100th anniversary of the Prizes in 2016 through Pulitzer’s Campfires Initiative.
+In 2016, the Rhode Island Council for the Humanities presents What is the 21st Century Essay?, a series of programs to commemorate the 100th anniversary of the Prizes through Pulitzer’s Campfires Initiative.
 An exploration of the changing nature of journalism and the humanities in the digital age, What is the 21st Century Essay? programming will thematically focus on environmental issues because of their urgency and relevance to our health, communities, and economy.
 As a catalyst for the statewide humanities community, the Humanities Council is collaborating with several partners to produce the What is the 21st Century Essay?
 Pulitzer series, which will include performances, salons, conferences, multimedia interpretations, and publications.

 Pulitzer in RI Podcast:

 This podcast featured journalists, scholars, practitioners, and Rhode Island community members joining us to explore the intersections of journalism, the humanities, and the environment.

 Episode 1: Stephen Henderson, Detroit Free Press Editorial Page Editor

 Episode 2: Sarah Schweitzer, The Boston Globe, Feature Reporter